lschiesser/pragmatics_rep/preregistration.md

 # Background

-The theoretical background of our experiment is the assumption that politeness violates basic communicative maxims of quality, yet it is an omnispresent phenomenon in human communication.
+The theoretical background of our experiment is the assumption that politeness violates basic communicative maxims of quality, yet it is an omnipresent phenomenon in human communication.
 The authors of the original paper hypothesize that polite utterances result from a trade-off between informativity and social values.
 The original study was used to create and validate a model, which predicts how communicative goals influence people's perception of utterances evaluating a performance.
 <br>
 We chose this study, because we are interested in cross-linguistic comparisons and studies.
 Also our results will serve as a basis study to state the influence of the politeness markers "du" and "Sie" in German on the inferences.
 Because in German there are these politeness markers, like "Sie" our intuition is the interpretation will differ depending on the use of "du" versus "Sie".
 <br>